 At Casco Plumbing LLC, we understand that not everyone is a plumbing expert (or else we'd be out of a job!).
 We are happy to share our knowledge with you and have taken the time to answer commonly asked questions.
 If you find that the answers aren't enough for you to handle your plumbing emergencies, feel free to call our dedicated Winchester plumbers any time.
-We're available 24/7 for your convenience.
+We're available 7 days a week for your convenience.

 Q: When should I replace my water heater?

 A: Before your water heater gives out completely, there are signs that can warn you.
 If your heater is older than 10 years, it may be time to replace it.
 Additionally, rusty water, banging noises, and pooling water around the unit all mean you may need to replace the unit.